“Facebook Ads don’t work for real estate. Yes, Facebook ads do work for real estate marketing.”

-This step is probably the hardest one, because you will need a lot of patience and the will to steadily improve your Facebook campaign to increase your click through rate until you have conversions and once you have conversions, improving your conversion rate and scaling your campaign.
+This step is probably the hardest.
+You will need a lot of patience and the will to steadily improve your Facebook campaign to increase your click-through rate until you have conversions.

 These are two of many metrics you can use.

-It all depends on your approach of how you test, which in itself is worth an extra article.
+It all depends on your approach to how you test, which is worth an extra article.

 How To Get Your Real Estate Facebook Ads Targeting Right

-If you found the right angle, you can still mess up your next marketing campaign if you don’t find the right real estate Facebook ads targeting and campaign objectives.
+You can still mess up your next marketing campaign if you don’t see the right real estate Facebook ads targeting and campaign objectives.

-Please bear in mind that giving you suitable objectives or target audiences for your next real estate Facebook marketing campaign is not a guarantee that they will work.
+Please remember that giving you suitable objectives or target audiences for your next real estate Facebook marketing campaign does not guarantee they will work.

-The tips in this article should rather be considered as inspiration for how you can approach finding the right ones and thus improve your odds of success.
+The tips in this article should instead be considered an inspiration for finding the right ones and thus improving your odds of success.